lancethepants/tomatoware/README.md

 tomatoware
 ==========

 Tomatoware is a development environment for mipsel and ARM embedded routers.
-It can be used to natively compile userland applications for these devices.
+It can be used to natively compile user space applications for these devices.

 Downloads for the project available at:

 https://github.com/lancethepants/tomatoware/releases

+Nigtly builds also found at:

 http://lancethepants.com/files